EcoJulia/Diversity.jl/docs/src/framework.md

 ### ⚠️ Similarity can break the bounds you expect

-Read only the naïve-type case and you will absorb some inequalities that do not hold in general — notably that representativeness cannot exceed 1.
+Read only the naïve-type case and you will absorb some inequalities that do not hold in general — notably that representativeness cannot exceed 1.
 The paper's counterexample is a heterosexual transmission network: six individuals as types, similarity being the chance of transmission, split into a subcommunity of three males and one of three females.
 Each individual is *less* similar to its